tacodevelops/tacodevelops/README.md

 # 📝 What I hope to build in the future!
 -My own website, similar to Scratch but with monetization ability!<br>
--My own custom computer, built with my OS (potentially), built for developers/programmers with built-in code editors, terminals, and strong cybersecurity!<br>

 # 🔨 What I am currently working on:
 -My own web browser (for my OS) ~ Started 31/01/26 (private project)<br>
 -My own code editor ~ Started 18/02/25 (private project)<br>
+-My own custom computer (handmade, GPU, CPU, Motherboard, RAM, everything handmade!), built with my OS (guaranteed :), built for developers/programmers with built-in code editors, terminals, and strong cybersecurity!<br>
+-(For my handmade custom computer, the GPU is what I am currently working on!)

 # 📜 What I have currently made:
 -This is a list of things I am willing to show!<br>